digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 The following miscellaneous information is known about the Speakers in the AU Falcon:

 - lower and/or earlier models contain unknown branded speakers.
 Only visible markings are a Ford logo and a Ford part number.
 - Models fitted with [Premium Audio System](../PremiumAudio/PremiumAudio.md) known to have Pioneer branded speakers.
-These Pioneer speakers appear to have propagated lower models by the AUIII
+These Pioneer speakers appear to have propagated to lower models by the AUIII

 ## Replacement